 Complications arise for the unborn child if the mother contracts rubella for the first time during the pregnancy.
 The danger of malformations is especially high in early pregnancy (the first 2 months).
 Typical organ damages are summarized as Gregg-Trias: labyrinthine deafness, cataract, and heart defects (septal defects, etc.).

 For those who contact rubella in the postnatal stage, self-limiting arthritis can occur.
 Complications of the nervous system, such as encephalitis or encephalomyelitis, or hematopoietic system, such as thrombocytopenic purpura, are very rare.

 Diagnosis of rubella

-The diagnosis of the rubella infection happens serologically according to the detection of rubella immunoglobulin M (IgM) in blood samples which are taken at 2 different points in time where the increase in titer is proving.
-Used methods are the hemagglutination-inhibition test (method of choice) or the ELISA.
+The diagnosis of rubella infection is based on the detection of rubella IgM in blood samples taken at two different points in time.
+An increase in titer is considered positive.
+Methods include the hemagglutination-inhibition test (method of choice) or ELISA.